SoundaryaSrinivasagan/increaseCreditScore/README.md

         (5) Get updated report --> Type 5
         Choice =

+*Please find your report.txt file from option (5) in the directory that you ran your script from*

 The goal is to publish this product in an .exe format and eventually as a web application.
 The web application would make the product more user-friendly and allow for easier distribution.

 ## <ins> Testing
 A simple trial/error testing method was implemented during the development of this product, however, Unit Testing is yet to be implemented.